boyan-ast/FantasyFL/README.md

 * The data from [API-Football](https://www.api-football.com/) will be added to the project together with a service that can proccess it
 * The other data sources - [API-Football](https://www.api-football.com/) directly and Azure Blob Storage require sensitive data, stored inside Azure Key Vault
 * All data needed for the start of the Bulgarian First League season 2021/2022 will be seeded (_Teams_, _Players_, _Gameweeks_, _Fixtures_, _Stadiums_)
-* For the purpose of demonstrating the functionallity, it will be simulated that the upcomming Gameweek is the number 20 (the first in 2022)
+* For the purpose of demonstrating the functionallity, it will be simulated that the upcomming Gameweek is number 20 (the first in 2022)

 ## :pencil: Unit tests code coverage ##